Amid Iran and impeachment, Trump’s focus is reelection

 “ Bernie Sander’s volunteers are trashing Elizabeth “Pocahontus” Warren.
 Everybody knows her campaign is dead and want her potential voters.
 Mini Mike B is also trying, but getting tiny crowds which are all leaving fast.
 Elizabeth is very angry at Bernie.
 Do I see a feud brewing?”
 Trump tweeted Monday, just one of several recent observations about the Democrats.

+At a rally Tuesday night, Trump waded into a feud between the Warren and Sanders camps about a 2018 conversation in which Warren said Sanders told her a woman wouldn’t be able to win the presidency.
+“I don’t believe that Bernie said that.
+I really don’t,” Trump said.
+“It’s not the kind of thing he’d say.”

-Biden has long been Trump’s number-one target.
+Biden has long been Trump’s No. 1 target.
 The president has confided that he believes the former vice president is the Democrat who poses the biggest threat to siphon off some of his working-class support in Michigan, Wisconsin and Pennsylvania.

 But Trump and his allies have also taken note of Sanders’ fundraising prowess and recent polling surge.
 Trump’s team has hammered Sanders in the wake of the drone strike that killed Soleimani, believing it can be used to tarnish the Vermont senator’s foreign policy credentials and commander in chief appeal.